hao12321/terraform-simple/README.md

 # terraform-simple
-simple terraform create and destroy resources
+simple github action to create and destroy resources with terraform